-Steve is a Clinical Scientist with over 25 years experience of developing prototype ICT and embedded microprocessor solutions to help clinical professionals progress their innovative ideas.
+Ste is a Clinical Scientist with 35 years experience of developing prototype ICT and embedded microprocessor solutions to help clinical professionals progress their innovative ideas.
 Projects have covered areas including electro-physiology of the eye, monitoring of radiation treatment of children with leukaemia, planning the fluid replacement for children suffering from severe burns, management of medical equipment, charting of vital signs during surgery and decision support for pre-op nurses preparing patients for surgery.
-Steve is a past examiner for the IPEM training scheme on ICT and a past ACS assessor.
+Ste is a past examiner for the IPEM training scheme on ICT and a past ACS assessor.

 Dr Tristan Payne

 Tristan Payne (PhD) joined the department in 2013 as a trainee clinical scientist under the Scientist Training Programme (STP), having previously worked for 4 years in the NHS as a Medical Engineering Technician.
 In 2015, while continuing to complete his STP, he became a permanent member of staff with responsibilities including: facilitating Quality, co-ordinating Commercial Products and providing Computer Support.
-Tristan is developing the department’s ISO 13485- and ISO 9001-accredited Quality Management System, and also contributes to Research, Development and Innovation work in the department.
+Tristan maintains the department’s ISO 13485-certified Quality Management System to support the manufacture and distribution of CE marked medical devices such as the Silver Thread ERG Electrode, is developing quality around medical device development activities, and contributes to Research, Development and Innovation work in the department.

 Prof Azzam Taktak